RuiGao9/GoodnessOfFitModel/README.md

 Two input vectors, observations (true) and estimations (pred), are supposed to be provided at least, and another two, “num_decimal” and “residual” are optional.<br>
 As a result, 10 statistics are returned by this python function.
 This output of this function can be mainly divided into 2 parts: goodness-of-fit statistics and residual plot (optional).

-Any found issues are appreciated to contact Rui at Rui.Ray.Gao@gmail.com or RuiGao@UCMerced.edu.
+Any found issues are appreciated to contact Rui at<br> Rui.Ray.Gao@gmail.com <br>
+RuiGao@UCMerced.edu